slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ...]]
 ```

 The embedding output is the result of the embedding layer for a given input sequence.
 Revisiting document 1, we see that each value from the embedding layer is mapped to a word in that document.
-Note that the words 'was' and 'to' are mapped from the  :
+Note that the words 'was' and 'to' are mapped from the embedding matrix:

 ```